Alphonse Group of Atolls

 A Nature Lover’s Paradise

-Located 400 km or 250 miles south-west of Mahé and just a 60 minute flight away, the Alphonse group of atolls (consisting of Alphonse Island, St. François Island and Bijoutier Island) are regarded as some of the most pristine, untouched islands in the world.
-The islands in the atoll enjoys an exquisite climate and miles of unblemished shorelines, lagoons and sea flats.
+Located 400 km or 250 miles south-west of Mahé and just a 60 minute flight away, the Alphonse group of atolls (consisting of Alphonse Island, St. François Atoll and Bijoutier Island) are regarded as some of the most pristine, untouched islands in the world.
+The islands in the atoll enjoy an exquisite climate and miles of unblemished shorelines, lagoons and sea flats.

-The atolls are home to huge populations of Bonefish, three different types of Triggerfish, Barracuda, Snapper, Grouper, Permit, Parrotfish and eight species of Trevally, including the Giant Trevally.
+The atolls are home to huge populations of Bonefish, three different types of triggerfish, Barracuda, snapper, grouper, Indo-Pacific Permit, parrotfish and eight species of trevally, including the Giant Trevally.
 The most challenging fish to catch, though, is the fabled Milkfish, a turbo-charged algae-eater growing to 40lbs.

 What truly distinguishes Alphonse Island as one of the most outstanding fishing destinations in the world is the combination of comfortable hotel accommodation, perfect for anglers travelling with partners or their families, alongside the opportunity to fish 3 different islands right on your doorstep.
 It only allows for 12 anglers at any time in order to protect our fishery.

 Located 1030 km or 640 miles south-west of Mahé, Cosmoledo Atoll is situated a stone’s throw away from the world heritage site of Aldabra, which is often referred to as the Galapagos of the Indian Ocean.
 Its ecosystem is pristine and untouched with humans having placed very little pressure on its environment.
-Assumption Island, the closest airport to Cosmoledo, is a 2 hour and 45 minute flight away from Mahé.
+Astove Atoll, the closest airport to Cosmoledo, is a 3 hour flight away from Mahé, followed by a 90 minute boat transfer.

-Cosmoledo Atoll features a luxurious eco-camp situated on Wizard Island, with 8 Eco Post that are designed to blend with the natural surroundings.
+Cosmoledo Atoll features a luxurious eco-camp situated on Wizard Island, with 8 Eco Pods that are designed to blend with the natural surroundings.

 To ensure that the atoll stays pristine, Astove Atoll only caters to 6 anglers per week.